 Instructions

-- Pour broth into a large saucepan and bring to a boil over high heat.
+- In a large saucepan, bring the broth to a simmer over high heat.

-- Add uncooked orzo, garlic, salt and pepper.
+- Add the orzo, garlic, salt, and pepper.

-- Cover and reduce heat to medium-low and simmer, stirring often.
-Cook until most of the liquid is absorbed and the pasta is cooked to your preference.
-(If you want to cook the pasta further but the liquid is gone, just add a splash more broth).
+- Cover and reduce the heat to medium-low and simmer, stirring often, until most of the liquid is absorbed and the pasta is cooked to your preference.
+(If you want to cook the pasta further but the liquid is gone, just add a splash more broth.)

 Notes